Despite the challenges ahead, Swedish industry continues to stand strong.

 - Subcontractors continue to deliver, but there are many challenges that companies expect will have a direct impact on turnover in the coming quarters, says Sinf's CEO Sanna Arnfjorden Wadström.

+During this year's Elmia Subcontractor, Sinf presented the Subcontractor Barometer for the third quarter of 2021, showing a quarterly result with positive figures compared to the same period last year.
 Growth in turnover during the third quarter has increased by 53% and companies are showing a great adaptability despite numerous challenges that have hit the industry hard.

 Swedish subcontractors are doing well.
 Despite the challenges ahead, Swedish industry continues to stand strong.
 It is the strongest third quarter we have had in four years.
 51% of subcontractors say they expect an increase in new orders during Q4.